jerdog/streamlining-devex-slidev/slides.md

 - Continuously communicate benefits of standardized pipelines & celebrate successes

 <!--
-- Foster a collaborative environment where developers can provide feedback and contribute to improving CI/CD standardization practices.
-- Continuously communicate the benefits of standardized pipelines and celebrate successes.
+- Foster a collaborative environment where developers can provide feedback and contribute to improving your practices, and then continuously communicate the benefits of standardized pipelines and celebrate successes.
 -->

 ---